A fast-marching algorithm for non-monotonically evolving fronts: Introduction

-The protocol is similar to the FMM: Points sampling $\MM$ first belong to the \emph{narrow band} $\NB$ before moving to the \emph{accepted} set $\Aa$.
-When $p_{a} \in \NB$ is accepted, a $(\uvec \vert u_{n+1})$-coordinate system such that $u_{n+1}=\nthree_{t_{a}}(\xvec_{a})$ is found.
-Using $p_{a}$ and another point $p_{b}\in\Aa$, a new point $p_{d}$ is computed as follows.
-Problem (\ref{DirichletProblem}) is discretized using finite-differences so that when given $\uvec_{d}$, we may solve for $(u_{n+1})_{d}$ with either a direct or an iterative solver.
-To determine $\uvec_{d}$, a constrained minimization problem is solved.
-The objective function $f$ captures the local truncation error of the solvers.
-The constraints introduce \emph{repulsion} between the points and enforce \emph{causality}.
-Together with other milder ones, those conditions guarantee the monotonicity of the solvers.
-The output of the algorithm is a \emph{directed graph}.
+for appropriate neighbourhoods $\UU$ and $\VV$.
+The \emph{Hamiltonian} function $H:\RR^{n} \times \RR \times \RR^{n} \rightarrow \RR$ depends on $\psi$ through the speed function $F$ and involves constants that capture the relative orientations of the two coordinate systems in use.
+Section \ref{sec:Discretization} presents the discretization of (\ref{DirichletProblem}) using finite-differences, as well as the design of a constrained minimization problem.
+Section \ref{sec:Algorithms} discusses the different parts of the algorithm for the case $n=2$.
+The protocol we propose is similar to the FMM: Points sampling $\MM$ first belong to the \emph{narrow band} $\NB$ before moving to the \emph{accepted} set $\Aa$.
+When $p_{a} \in \NB$ is accepted, a local $\{ \hat{u}_{1}, \ldots, \hat{u}_{n+1}\} $-coordinate system is found.
+Using $p_{a}$ and another point in $\Aa$, a new point is computed through the finite-difference solvers and the optimization problem.
+Section \ref{sec:Properties} highlights the properties of the solvers and the global scheme.
+In particular, convergence of the local solvers is addressed and the total computational complexity is estimated.
+As is illustrated in \S \ref{sec:Examples} with numerous examples, the output of the algorithm is a \emph{directed graph}.
 Its meshsize is bounded below by a predetermined parameter $h$, and its vertices provide a discrete sampling of $\MM$.
 Given $t\in (0,T)$, the front $\CC_{t}$ can be recovered using interpolation.

+Methods with a similar flavour have been explored in \cite{Runborg2014} which presents a high order fast interface tracking method, and \cite{guckenheimer2004fast} where the authors formulate $n$ `quasi-linear PDEs satisfied by the manifold's local parametrization' and `solve that system locally in an Eulerian framework'.

+For clarity of illustration, the setting of our paper is $n=2$, so that $\xvec = (x_{1},x_{2}) = (x,y)$, $\uvec = (u_{1},u_{2}) = (u,v)$ and $u_{3}=w$.
+It is worth noting however that most of the underlying ideas, which are presented in \S \ref{sec:Hyperplane} and \S \ref{sec:Discretization}, easily extend to the general higher dimensional case.
+Current obstacles to the full generalisation of the method lie in the design of a practical interface tracker, able to capture the global features of the front at all times.
+The successful results of Sections \ref{sec:Algorithms}, \ref{sec:Properties} and \ref{sec:Examples} when $n=2$ provide a proof of concept that such a goal should be pursued in future work.